LeadWoods0902/DandD_Nightmare_Plague/Senithar's Timeline.md

+## -4716
+- Nëoris dies
 ## 1618
-- Brokvar & Rheilliwch sign a treatise in which neither will build structure or military across the g
+- Brokvar & Rheilliwch sign a treatise in which neither will build structure or military across the great central plain
 ## 1623
 - A war breaks out between Llawyr un Mawr and Esgid
 ## 1626